 Fra diavolo translates into “Devil Monk” according to Wikipedia.
-Fra Diavolo was the name given to Micheal Pezza who was a Neopolitan guerilla leader.
+Fra Diavolo was the name given to Michele Pezza who was a Neopolitan guerilla leader.

 Most people believe that Shrimp fra diavolo was named after this man.
 Good enough for me!

 Based on my limited research, fra diavolo is again one of those dishes that was created in America by Italian immigrants.
 I could not find any mention of shrimp fra divaolo originating in Italy.

 And finally this New York Times article says it was created in Long Isand, NY.
 Just like me 😉.
 Not surprising to me as this dish was and is on almost all Italian restaurant menus in the tri-state area.
 Another dish with a similar history is Chicken Sorrentino.

 I do moderate research on these recipes and subjects before posting them, but ask you to please share any info on the history if you’re knowledgeable.